MARKET SNAPSHOT: Stock Futures Rise As U.S., Mexico Trade Tensions Cool

 How are other markets trading?

 Asian stocks finished mostly higher , with Japan's Nikkei 225 rising 1.2% and Hong Kong's Hang Seng Index up 2.2%.
-IN Europe, stocks were mostly higher, with the Stoxx Europe 600 up 0.4%
+In Europe, stocks were mostly higher, with the Stoxx Europe 600 up 0.2%